 Take a stroll along the Waterfront Trail, or in Lamoureux Park.
 When it comes to gastronomy, Cornwall has a fine selection of restaurants, and several wineries and breweries to visit.

-Distance: 114 km from Montreal (1 h 40)
+Distance?
+114 km from Montreal (1 h 40)

-In New York (State)…
+To New York (State)…

 9.Malone